 There are a variety of reasons why lawn patches can occur.
 Lawn patches can be identified by their brown, worn out, dried-grass appearance.
 It often occurs in areas of high foot traffic, where pets relieve themselves, or because of fungus or a lack of some vital nutrients.
 Fixing these lawn patches not only improves the look and health of your lawn, but it also improves the health of the plants around it.

 Repairing Lawn Patches

-In Camas, Washington, mid-spring and early fall is the best time to repair lawn patches in your lawn because grass is at its optimal growing period during these times.
+In Camas, Vancouver, and Washougal, Washington, mid-spring and early fall is the best time to repair lawn patches in your lawn because grass is at its optimal growing period during these times.